hoeyi/DataModel/README.md

 # Ichosoft.DataModel #
 This library contains class and methods for supporting a model utilizing data annotations for metadata support.
-The two public namepsaces are:
-* **DataModel.Expressions:** Supports generation of queries dynamically.
-* **DataModel.Annotations:** Provides helper methods for working with `System.ComponentModel.DataAnnotations`.

 * [Building Project](#building-prjoject)
 * [Public API](#public-api)